 The film's other technicalities are excellent too, including the editing by Paul Hirsch, Richard Chew and Marcia Lucas (then wife of George).
 The editing is briskly paced, with barely a second of wasted film.
 The final assault on the Death Star (mostly edited by Marcia Lucas) makes for a perfect piece of action editing, seamlessly cutting between the different pilots, the Death Star, the space ship footage, and the Rebel commanders back at base, and building tension and drama as it does so.

 It's also more obvious now than it would have been in 1977 that the death of one of the main characters doesn't really make any sense, especially as his duel with Vader was distracting the storm troopers and enabling the others to escape.
 This is probably because this was a late change to the script to provide some more drama, and all four main characters were originally intended to escape from the Death Star.
 A minor point that always bothered me is how Han Solo and Greedo conduct their conversation in the cantina in two different languages, which seems like a strange way of communicating (Greedo's speech is based on the Quechua language of South America).
 Luke's transformation into a fighter pilot is also a little odd, especially as it goes without comment and apparently without any kind of training.
 How many hours does Luke have on X-Wings again?
 And while we're on the subject, why do storm troopers wear such cumbersome armour when it obviously doesn't work?

-It may seem strange now, but Star Wars didn't arrive on a wave of hype, it had a relatively limited opening (on 42 screens compared to more than 400 for Jaws) and built into a phenomenon through rave reviews and extraordinary word of mouth.
+It may seem strange now, but Star Wars didn't arrive on a wave of hype.
+It had a relatively limited opening (on 42 screens compared to more than 400 for Jaws) and built into a phenomenon through rave reviews and extraordinary word of mouth.
 It was nominated for 10 Academy Awards, including Best Picture, and won 6 (for Best Art Direction-Set Decoration, Original Score, Editing, Sound, Costume Design and Visual Effects) as well as a special award for Ben Burtt's sound effects.
 John Williams also picked up 3 Grammy awards, a BAFTA and a Golden Globe for his score.

 Star WarsYear: 1977